ga4gh/data-security/AAI/AAIConnectProfile.md

 * The Passport Clearinghouse is no longer required to be a Client of the Broker
 * The Passport-Scoped Access Token is only ever shared between the Client and the Broker
 * An additional Token Exchange request is used to exchange the Passport-Scoped Access Token for a Passport Token, which can be sent to a Passport Clearinghouse.
-The Passport Token does not carry excess authorization, unlike the Passport-Scoped Access Token.
+The Passport Token carries only the authorization in a user's Visas, whereas the Passport-Scoped Access Token contains authorizations above and beyond the Visas.

 ### Flow of Assertions

-TODO simplifying this diagram even further per 2022-12-08 meeting discussion
+TODO show multiplicity

 @startuml
 skinparam componentStyle rectangle
 left to right direction

-package "Unspecified clients, additional services, protocols" {
 component "<b>Visa Assertion Source</b> (1)\norganization" as VisaSource
 component "<b>Visa Issuer</b>\nabstract service\n(optional)" as VisaIssuer
-}

-package "Specified GA4GH AAI clients, services, protocols" {
 component "<b>Broker</b>\nservice" as Broker #FAFAD2
 component "<b>Client</b>\napplication" as Client #FAFAD2
 component "<b>Passport</b>\n<b>Clearinghouse</b>\nservice" as ClearingHouse #FAFAD2
-}

 VisaSource ..> VisaIssuer